kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ### Risks and Mitigations

-- **Silent Data Loss in Clients:** If a client opts out but later attempts an operation that requires `managedFields` (e.g., using `managedfields.ExtractInto`), it might fail or behave unexpectedly.
+- **Silent Data Loss in Clients:** If a client opts out but later attempts an operation that requires `managedFields` (e.g., using `managedfields.ExtractInto`), `ExtractInto` will silently return empty results (it already returns `nil` when no matching entry is found).
-  - **Mitigation:** Update `managedfields.ExtractInto` and related utilities to return clear errors when `managedFields` is missing.
+  - **Mitigation:** Document clearly that clients using the extract-modify-apply workflow must not opt out of `managedFields`.
+This is an explicit opt-in by the client, so the responsibility lies with the client author.
 - **Watch Cache Memory Overhead:** Mixed opt-in and opt-out watchers will cause the API server to maintain two serialized versions of each object in the `cachingObject` transient cache.
   - **Mitigation:** The `cachingObject` is transient and created per dispatch event.
 The cost is limited to one additional serialization per unique format.
 If all watchers opt out, the single cached version is smaller and cheaper to produce.